salomalo/Sarda-Backup/wp-content/plugins/tiny-compress-images/readme.txt

 A: Yes, you can hide your API key from the admin so other admin users will not be able to see it.
 To do this you should define the API key in your *wp-config.php* file.
 See the installation instructions for more information.

 = Q: What happens when I reach my monthly limit? =
 A: Everything will keep on working, but newly uploaded images will not be optimized.
-Of course we encourage everyone to [switch](https://tinypng.com/dashboard/api) to a paid account to cover the hosting and development costs of the service.
+Of course we encourage everyone to [switch](https://tinypng.com/dashboard/developers) to a paid account to cover the hosting and development costs of the service.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 = Q: How do I switch to a paid account? =
-A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
+A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/developers).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
-= 3.0.1 =
-* Fixed bug that caused an error when registering a new account.
-* No longer use create_function, which is deprecated in PHP 7.2.
-* Rephrased incompatible plugins notice to avoid confusion.

-= 3.0.0 =
-* Compress new images in the background to speed up your workflow.
-* Turbo-charged Bulk Optimization page with simultaneous image compression.
-* Improved memory usage for installations with extreme media libraries.
-* Detection of incompatible plugins.
-* Fallback to fopen whenever the curl_exec function is disabled.
-* Additional notices for WP Offload S3 users.
-* Several minor fixes and tweaks.

 = 2.2.6 =
 * Fixed bug in compression of file types other than JPEG and PNG that have a thumbnail generated automatically.

 = 2.2.5 =
-* Fixed bug in the Bulk Optimization page that sometimes caused it to stop.
+* Fixed bug in bulk optimization page that could sometimes cause it to stop.
 * Fixed a problem that would prevent dashboard widget from loading.
 * Tweaked styling of the dashboard widget for the latest version of WordPress.
-* Fixed a warning in the media library when certain plugins are used.
+* Fixed a warning that sometimes occurred in the media library when certain plugins are used.

 = 2.2.4 =
 * Fixed bug with drop-down menu in the Media Library.